 Eating Healthy Means Getting the Right Nutrients and Calories in the Right Quantities

-Your mind and body use up nutrients and energy constantly, so healthy eating requires that you get both nutrients and energy regularly from the foods you eat.
+Your mind and body use up nutrients and energy constantly, so healthy eating requires that you get sufficient nutrients and energy regularly from the foods you eat.
 Eating healthy means getting enough of all the nutrients you need to function well and be healthy, but not excessive amounts of any nutrients that would be enough to harm you.
 Eating healthy also means getting enough calories (energy) that you need for performing healthy physical activity and maintaining a healthy body weight, but not so much that it would cause you to gain an unhealthy amount of body fat.

 There are two main categories of nutrients, macro-nutrients and micro-nutrients.
 Macro-nutrients are basic building blocks and energy sources for your body; you must get them in relatively large amounts, such as 10’s or 100’s of grams per day.
 In comparison, micro-nutrients have specialized functions in your body; you need them in much smaller amounts, such as micrograms or milligrams per day.